 Example 3

-//The program illustrates the use of emplace function by adding two simple strings at the top of the stack and printing them.
+//The following code snippet demonstrates the application of the emplace function by inserting two basic strings at the top of the stack and then displaying them.

 #include<iostream>